danthulurisaihemanth/multiple-disease-prediction-streamlit-app/README.md

-🏥 Multiple-Disease-Prediction System with Streamlit and FastAPI Deployment...............
+# 🏥 Multiple-Disease-Prediction System with Streamlit and FastAPI Deployment

-A Web App to Predict Diabetes, Heart Disease, and Parkinson's Disease Using Machine Learning
+A Web Interface to Predict Diabetes, Heart Disease, and Parkinson's Disease Using Machine Learning

 # 📋 Overview
 The Multiple Disease Prediction System is a machine learning-based web application that predicts the likelihood of three diseases: